 FOTM readers know that I, a Catholic, am no fan of Pope Francis, formerly known as Jorge Bergoglio.

-global warming climate change, and his advocacy of wealth redistribution by individual governments and on a global level by the same climate-change “global authority”.
+I am especially critical of his call for a supra-national global authority to combat the alleged man-made global warming climate change, and his advocacy of wealth redistribution by individual governments and on a global level by the same climate-change “global authority”.
 Both are a recipé for political tyranny and a violation of God’s gift to us of free will.
 See:

 On Monday the Bishop Of Rome addressed Catholic followers regarding the dire importance of exhibiting religious tolerance.
 During his hour-long speech, a smiling Pope Francis was quoted telling the Vatican’s guests that the Koran, and the spiritual teachings contained therein, are just as valid as the Holy Bible.